Scripter17/url-cleaner/README.md

 Additionally [`url_part.rs`](src/types/url_part.rs), [`string_location.rs`](src/types/string_location.rs), and [`string_modification.rs`](src/types/string_modification.rs) are very important for more advanced rules.

 Until I publish URL Cleaner on crates.io/docs.rs, you can read the documentation by `git clone`ing this repository and running `cargo doc --no-deps` in the root directory then viewing the files in `target/doc/url_cleaner` in a web browser.
-If the URL in your web browser looks like `file:///run/...` and the webpage is white with numbers on the left side, you should run `python3 -m http.server` in the root directory and open `http://localhost:8000/target/doc/url_cleaner/`.
+If the URL in your web browser looks like `file:///run/...` and the webpage is white with numbers on the left side, you should run `python3 -m http.server` in the cloned folder and open `http://localhost:8000/target/doc/url_cleaner/`.

 ### Tips for people who don't know Rust's syntax: